OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Dynamic Analysis

-Test encrypted data for reoccuring patterns -- thse can be an indication of ECB mode being used.
+Test encrypted data for reoccuring patterns -- those can be an indication of ECB mode being used.

 #### Remediation